 Understand your users and understand their needs.
 And then only build what is needed to meet those needs.
-Don’t over engineer to build for some future that might never happen.
-Double down on Discovery, understanding your users, their needs and meeting those needs.
+Don’t over-engineer to build for some future that might never happen.
+Double down on Discovery, understanding your users, and their needs, and meeting those needs.

 Secondly, take this very seriously.
 The big 3 cloud providers are taking this seriously.
 Leverage them, move your workloads to them, and start to think about your sustainability and carbon score.

 Thirdly, Serverless First positioned us to do this well.
 If you have a serverless first mindset approach, you will be well on your journey toward building solutions that are sustainable.
-And pay for what you use, scale up and down with demand, leverage managed services and have less code liabilities.
+And pay for what you use, scale up and down with demand, leverage managed services, and have fewer code liabilities.
 Move that responsibility on to the cloud providers.